austinletson/austinletson.github.io/content/posts/using_lakes_api.md

   return defaultTargetModules
 ```

+### Example repo

+[Here](https://github.com/austinletson/lake-internal-api-example) is an example repo
+containing some of the above examples.
+You can run `lake test` to view the output of `leanLibs` and `resolveDefaultRootModules`.

 ### Warning about stability

 Since Lake is under active development, the API is not guaranteed to be stable,